anthonysSlab/SalineScriptures/brainstorming-ideas/the catastropy of forty winks.md

 # FEAST
+- Armour Cruncher:
+    - (STR +3)
+    - Add opponent's armour dice to damage, when using blunt weapons.

 - Assassin’s Deathblow: A firm grip.
 A sharp knife.
 That’s all it takes for someone to disappear into the alleys of Galgenbeck.
 You’ve become adept at it over the years.
     - (STR +0)
     - Succeeding a DR12 Strength test allows you to grapple an unaware foe and automatically crit with a one handed bladed weapon.

+Axe Warden

 - Battle-hardened Deathspeaker: You were called to battle, not for your prowess with blade and shield.
 Not for your speed and might.
 But because the words you spoke brought death to your enemies.
     - (WIL +1)